Diffusion Model in Latent Space for Medical Image Segmentation Task: Introduction

-In this paper, we propose MedSegLatDiff, a medical image segmentation model that follows a novel one-to-many approach based on DM.
-Our model incorporates a VAE and consists of two stages.
-The first performs an encoder–decoder operation between input data and latent representation, while the second stage carries out diffusion processes in the latent space to generate a set of segmentation masks for each input image.
-By imposing conditioning on the random generation process of the diffusion model in the latent space, the model can generate a set of segmentation masks whose variability captures the uncertainty typically exhibited by a group of doctors.
-Therefore, our model can simulate the segmentation process of a group of doctors and is well-suited for medical image segmentation tasks.
-At the same time, the synthesized results from the generated set of segmented images of the model can compete with previous models and confidence map assists doctors in making more in-depth diagnoses.
-To the best of our knowledge, the main contributions of this paper are as follows: \begin{itemize} \item Training and incorporating a VAE model to develop a conditional diffusion-based model in latent space, which reduces noise, compresses image size, and improves both training and inference efficiency. \item Utilizing a weighted Cross-Entropy (CE) loss instead of Mean Squared Error (MSE) for tiny segmentation masks in the VAE model, preventing mask neglect or misinterpretation as noise. \item Proposing MedSegLatDiff for medical image segmentation, which simulates the segmentation process of a group of doctors by generating multiple outputs per input image to approximate their variance.
-Confidence maps derived from these outputs assist experts in performing more thorough and reliable diagnoses. \end{itemize}
+In this paper, we propose MedSegLatDiff, a medical image segmentation framework that adopts a novel one-to-many paradigm based on DM.
+Our framework integrates two VAEs with a diffusion-based model and consists of two main stages.
+The first stage performs an encoder–decoder architecture to map the input image into a low-dimensional latent representation, while the second stage performs diffusion processes in the latent space to generate a diverse set of segmentation masks for each input image.
+By conditioning the stochastic generation process of the diffusion model in the latent space, the model produces a set of segmentation masks corresponding to the input, whose variability captures the uncertainty typically exhibited by a group of clinicians.
+Thus, our model effectively simulates the segmentation consensus among multiple doctors and is well-suited for medical image segmentation tasks.
+Furthermore, the segmented results from the generated set of masks compete with those of previous models, while confidence maps derived from these outputs assist clinicians in making more thorough and reliable diagnoses.
+To the best of our knowledge, the main contributions of this paper are as follows: \begin{itemize} \item Training and incorporating VAEs to develop a conditional diffusion-based model in latent space, which reduces noise, compresses image into latent space, and improves both training and inference efficiency. \item Replacing Mean Squared Error (MSE) with weighted Cross-Entropy (WCE) in the VAE mask reconstruction stage improves the preservation of small structures, especially in cases involving tiny masks, thereby reducing the risk of neglect or misinterpretation as noise. \item Proposing MedSegLatDiff for medical image segmentation, which simulates the segmentation process of a group of clinicians by generating multiple outputs per input image to approximate their variance.
+Futhermore, confidence maps derived from these outputs assist experts in performing more thorough and reliable diagnoses. \end{itemize} The remainder of the paper is organized as follows.
+Section~\ref{sec:related_work} reviews recent prominent studies on medical image segmentation, generative models, and autoencoder-based approaches.
+Section~\ref{sec:method} describes the methods and techniques employed in the proposed model.
+Section~\ref{sec:experiments} presents experimental results on three datasets to demonstrate the model’s effectiveness.
+Finally, Section~\ref{sec:conclusion} concludes the study and outlines potential directions for future research.